benhauser/ml-lab/README.md

 JavaScript is a clunky choice for performing Linear Algebra / Machine Learning.
 This hasn't stopped motivated people from [going ahead](https://cs.stanford.edu/people/karpathy/convnetjs/) and [doing it anyway](https://deeplearnjs.org/) so your mileage may vary.

-In conclusion, if you are a researcher and/or interested in understanding and manipulating Machine Learning algorithms at a low level then Octave is a fine choice.
+In conclusion, if you are a researcher and/or interested in understanding and manipulating Machine Learning algorithms at a low level then I would lean toward Octave.

-If you are in industry and are applying Machine Learning algorthms at scale then Python might be the best option.
+If you are in industry and are applying Machine Learning algorthms at scale then Python might be the right choice.

 It's probably best to avoid JavaScript if you can.